 Welcome the Summerville!

-Summerville is a small but growing South Carolina town located about 25 miles north of Downtown Charleston.
+Summerville is a small but growing South Carolina town located about 25 miles north of Downtown Charleston and we are blessed to be able to call Summerville home to our real estate company.
 Summerville is steep in history dating back to the late 1700’s when the Charlestonians and other inhabitants of the Lowcountry sought relief from the summer heat and headed north from May through September to this tiny forest colony soon dubbed Summerville.
 Written on our town’s official seal is “Sacra Pinus Esto - The Pine is Sacred.”

 Summerville motto “The Flower Town in the Pines” best reflects its beauty and charm.
 One of the most noted places is Azalea Park; a breathtaking 16 acres filled with winding pathways, ponds, bronze statues as well as beautiful Azaleas, Wisteria, Camellias, White Dogwoods, two tennis courts, the Cuthbert Community Center and two beautiful wedding gazebos.